Jess-Vannatter/Education_Group_Project-/README.md

  - My last step was to pull out and inspect the feature importances of the data set to help determine which features impacted the predictablility the most, which can be seen below:

  ![image](https://user-images.githubusercontent.com/117245167/233062144-2e06cf76-72be-4dab-baf0-cbeeafd63cba.png)

+## Easy_Ensamble_AdaBoost
+IN Another attempt to compare models i wanted to test our data against an additional supervised Machine learning model.
+I did not optemize the data in any way and wanted to see what results we could get trying to predict the match scores using the Easy Ensamble AdaBoost method.